-Normally upper second class honours degree in mathematics or an engineering or science subject with a high mathematical content.
-Applicants with a good lower second class honours degree will be considered after interview.
+An honours degree (2:1 or above) or equivalent overseas qualification in mathematics or an engineering or science subject with a high mathematical content.

 Months of entry

 Our Industrial Mathematical Modelling MSc is designed to help you develop the mathematical modelling skills and techniques increasingly highly sought after within industry and commerce.

 The Industrial Mathematical Modelling MSc enables you to explore mathematical models of real world processes and their formulation, with a strong emphasis on how these techniques can be applied in industry.